 Decapsulation is the process of unwrapping the encapsulated data sent in the form of packets over a communication network.
 In this process, a source device sends a data packet from Layer 7 (the Application layer) to Layer 1 (the Physical Layer).

-The decapsulation is needed to reverse the encapsulation process by removing the information in Australia, so a destination device can read the original data.
+The decapsulation is needed to reverse the encapsulation process by removing the information, so a destination device can read the original data.

 Hope this clears up your confusion about IP decapsulation.
 If you still have any queries, feel free to drop them in the comment section below.